Apstra/aosom-streaming/README.md

 # Getting Started
 ### Configure

-Update the following information in `variables.env` to match your environment.
+Make a copy of the file `variables.default` named `variables.env` and update the following information in `variables.env` to match your environment.
 ```
 AOS_SERVER=192.168.59.250
 LOCAL_IP=192.168.59.1
 ```

 > LOCAL_IP is the external IP where this project is running, this IP must be accessible from the AOS server

+> **!!
+The behavior of the project has changed since June 2017, previously it was not required to copy the variable file.**

 # User Guide